mpawlowski/snip-ocr-tts/README.md

 ### Linux Only

-Tested on `Ubuntu 20.04` with `X11`, but should work on other distributions as well.
+Tested on `Ubuntu 24.04.2 LTS` with `X11`, but should work on other distributions as well.

 ### No Fullscreen